feathersjs-ecosystem/feathers-vuex/README.md

 store.dispatch('todos/find', params)
 ```

+See the section about pagination, below, for more information that is applicable to the `find` action.

 #### `get(id)` or `get([id, params])`
 Query a single record from the server & add to Vuex store
 - `id {Number|String}` - the `id` of the record being requested from the API server.